Danata Formation

-The Danata Formation (or Danatinskaya, Danatinsk, Russian: Danata Svita) is an Upper Paleocene to Middle Eocene sedimentary succession located in Turkmenistan.
+The Danata Formation (or Danatinskaya, Danatinsk, Russian: Danata Svita) is an earliest Eocene to Middle Eocene sedimentary succession located in Turkmenistan.
 It is mostly famous for its fish-bearing horizons (Ichthyofauna).

 The formation for example crops out in the Kopet Dag mountain range in the border region of Turkmenistan and Iran.

-Fossil content
+It was deposited in a far northeastern arm of the Tethys Sea.

+Previously, it was thought that the earliest horizons of this formation dated to the latest Paleocene (Thanetian).
+However, more recent studies have found the formation's sapropel to originate from a global anoxic event caused by the Paleocene-Eocene Thermal Maximum, indicating that it formed just after the Paleocene-Eocene boundary, during the earliest Ypresian.

+Paleoenvironment

 The Danata Formation is famous for its ichthyofauna.
-The fish are found in a 9 m thick clay horizon in the middle of the succession, that has been dated as Upper Paleocene.
+The fish are found in a 9 m thick clay horizon in the middle of the succession, that has been dated as earliest Ypresian, around 56 million years ago.
 This includes fossils of the family Turkmenidae.
 Luvarus necopinatus was first described in this formation.
 Other fossils of fish include the genera Eospinus, Danatinia, Exellia, Turkmene and Avitoluvarus.
 The snake species Archaeophis turkmenicus has also been described.
 A similar fauna occurs in the Moler Formation in Denmark.
+The majority of these taxa were named by prominent Russian ichthyologist Pavel Daniltshenko.

+The fauna is largely dominated by three species: Primisardinella genetrix, Chanos torosus, and Mene triangulum.
+The formation appears to have been deposited in an open-water environment as the vast majority of genera had a pelagic lifestyle, with only two very rare benthic genera (Eolamprogrammus and Asanoa) known.
+Despite some of the similarities in the taxonomic affiliation of the Danata ichthyofauna with modern-day marine ichthyofauna, only five to six genera represented in the formation (Chanos, Seriola, Luvarus, Mene, Scomberomorus, and possibly Caesio) also have modern representatives.
+Uniquely, a high diversity of luvarid fishes is known from the formation, despite this family being represented by a single, very rare species (the louvar) in the modern day.